narquie/fsnd-catalog/README.md

 [Vagrant](https://www.vagrantup.com/downloads.html) is the virtual machine itself.
 At this step you can cd to the vagrant folder within FSND ```cd /vagrant``` and use the shell command ```vagrant up``` and ```vagrant ssh```.

 The webserver has all of its files and code in the ```catalog``` folder, so cd'ing into it with ```cd /catalog``` will grant you access.
 Please make sure that you have all the dependencies required.
-This can be initialized without any further work on your part by entering ```pip install -r requirements.txt``` into your terminal.
+This can be initialized without any further work on your part by entering ```sudo pip install -r requirements.txt``` into your terminal.
 To initialize the database, you need to run ```python database_setup.py```.
 After it has resolved (you should see no errors) you can run ```python lotsofboardgames.py```.
 This will fill up the database with actual records of board games!

 Use ```python project.py``` to run the code itself.

+Now, head to a web browser (Edge, Firefox, Chrome...) and type in ```http://localhost:5000```.
+It should send you to the home page of the project.
+Feel free to login (top right corner), look through categories of games, and (if you're logged in) you can create your own categories with whatever games you feel.

 ## How to interpret the code and results
 The code communicates with the user by setting up pages in HTML / CSS (which make the site easier to handle), runs on SQL to bring the relevant data to the users that are displayed in the web pages.